vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Sun Aug 28 03:33:00 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Mon Aug 29 03:44:11 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER